Par Four Family Entertainment Center

 Every new student that comes in for lessons swings with their arms because of what they have been taught.
 They give so much effort in the swing with little results.
 When they learn to use the body like the best Major League hitters it is amazing the difference in their power, consistency and confidence.

-We also provide video lessons online for anyone that wants to learn to use the body in their swing or when pitching.
-You can call Mike Sedberry at 304-722-6393 for more information.
+If you would like to learn to use the body in your swing or when pitching you can call Mike Sedberry at 304-722-6393 for more information.
 Thanks and good luck to everyone.

 Everyday in our batting cages I hear coaches and parents tell hitters they need to time the ball better because they are not consistent.
 Each of our cages throw the same speed every pitch so most batters are able to get the timing correct during their first couple rounds.
 The problem is most batters are inconsistent from pitch to pitch because the timing in their own swing is off.
 I have been writing for a few years about hitters in baseball and fastpitch softball needing to learn how to use their body and not their arms when they swing the bat.
 There are so many reasons for this and another one is your timing.

 The bat needs to consistently come forward on the same path and speed for a hitter to get their timing.
 If you swing mainly with your arms, like almost all hitters, this will be nearly impossible to accomplish.
 The reason is when hitters use their arms there are too many moving parts trying to pull the bat forward.
 The hands, elbows, hips and shoulders all try to help.
 The problem is with so many moving parts it is hard for them to be consistent.
 The bat can come forward on different paths and speeds depending on how hard they pull the arms, how much they rotate, how tight their hands get, etc. If the bat comes forward on different paths, the hitter keeps changing speeds on how fast they pull with their arms, and changing speeds on how fast and how much they rotate the hips it makes hitting a ball so much more difficult.